Joaz/joaz.github.io/_posts/2014-10-09-anxiety_of_doing_things.markdown

 I must remember: I go to this course to have fun, to forget my sorrows for a while, to have phsyical exercise.
 I can opt-out at any point and I know that my body does tell me when hitting the limits.

+# Update:

+I'm glad that I went there.
+I managed to do the whole course without longer interruptions and it was a lot of fun moving my body to the rythm (especially after 6 days of doing nothing).
+At the end of the 90-minute session they introduced a part of a "dance" around the drums as well, which I felt somewhat awkward in, as I'm really bad in copying and remembering complex body movements.
+I also developed a few blisters on my hands and will have some sore muscles tomorrow.
+But that is not much of a problem as it will heal quickly.

+I also had a bit of a chat with the tutors and participants and got complimented on my colorful scarf, which I knitted earlier this year. :)

+Overall I'm quite happy now.
+Now if I ask myself why I was anxious about it earlier?
+I cannot answer that question.
+But I see anxiety as a trap; And I'm so glad I didn't fall into it!